 Promoting responsible lending decisions: We collect personal and financial information from you and from credit reference agencies (CRAs) to help us to assess your ability to repay your loan with us.

 Such information includes your current and recent addresses, personal data about bank accounts, credit cards, mortgages and other agreements that involve a credit arrangement like utilities and communications contracts (including mobile and internet) and how you are meeting your payments obligations to these organisations and whether you have any court judgments.

-We also collect personal information about your age, about your employment and income, your e-mail address and mobile phone number, whether you are on the electoral role and whether you are a homeowner or a tenant.
+We also collect personal information about your date of birth, about your employment and income, your e-mail address and mobile phone number, whether you are on the electoral role and whether you are a homeowner or a tenant.
 We may also collect information about a business you are involved with where you are self-employed including requesting financial records, such as accounts and information held by public bodies such as Companies House.

 Prevent and detect crime: We collect personal and financial information from you and from credit reference agencies and public or government bodies to help us to verify your identity under our anti-money laundering obligations and to detect and prevent crime and fraud in accordance with our legal obligations.

 Servicing of your loan: The personal information we collect about you will enable us to communicate with you about your loan and to service your account, for example, to provide regulatory notices and statements, to process your payments onto our systems and to contact you about any missing payments.
 We will make a record of our communications with you and your account activity (including recording telephone calls) to help us to monitor and manage your account, check that we are providing an adequate service and to help us to deal with any complaints.
 We will collect information about your bank account and debit card details to enable us to collect your loan repayments.